lowleveldesign/process-governor/README.md

                                when installed as debugger).
   -p, --pid=VALUE            Attach to an already running process
       --install              Installs procgov as a debugger for a specific process using Image File Executions.
+DO NOT USE this option if the process you want to control starts child instances of itself (for example, Chrome).
       --uninstall            Uninstalls procgov for a specific process.
       --debugger             Internal - do not use.
   -h, --help                 Show this message and exit